oliviabarrick/hone/README.md

 * `image`: The image to use.
 * `shell`: Shell commands to run.
+* `exec`: A command to execute without using bash (as a string array).
 * `deps`: A list of jobs that this job depends on.
 * `inputs`: A list of files, directories, or globs that this job depends on.
 * `input`: A file, directory, or glob that this job depends on.
 * `outputs`: A list of files that this job outputs.
 * `output`: A file that this job outputs.
 * `env`: A map of environment variables to add to the job.
+* `engine`: An execution engine to use, defaults to docker or the global engine setting.

 # Execution engine

-The tool can use Docker or Kubernetes as a backend for executing builds.
+The tool can use the host, Docker or Kubernetes as a backend for executing builds.

-Set `engine = "docker"` to use Docker or `engine = "kubernetes"` to use Kubernetes.
+Available engines:

+* `docker`: the default, executes in Docker containers.
+* `kubernetes`: run containers in Kubernetes instead of local Docker.
+* `local`: run commands directly on the host without using containers.

+You can set the engine globally or on the job (the job's engine setting overrides the global engine setting).

 Currently using Kubernetes requires using the S3 cache backend.
 The Kubernetes namespace and configuration file are configurable via the `kubernetes` block: